rockroman/CI_PP5_Blade/README.md

 ## Overview

-Blade Webstore is a Django full-stack e-commerce app designed to assist a colleague in transitioning their custom folding knife making business to an online shop.
-With its smooth user experience, dynamic content updates, and integration with the Stripe API, the webstore offers a reliable platform for customers to explore and purchase high-quality knives.With the convenience of an e-commerce platform, the colleague can reach a broader audience and tap into new customer segments.
-By transitioning from a physical store to an online shop, the business can overcome limitations and maximize its growth potential.Webstore focuses on providing an effortless and logical interface.
+Blade Web-store is a Django full-stack e-commerce app designed to assist a colleague in transitioning their custom folding knife making business to an online shop.
+With its smooth user experience, dynamic content updates, and integration with the Stripe API, the web-store offers a reliable platform for customers to explore and purchase high-quality knives.With the convenience of an e-commerce platform, the colleague can reach a broader audience and tap into new customer segments.
+By transitioning from a physical store to an online shop, the business can overcome limitations and maximize its growth potential.Web-store focuses on providing an effortless and logical interface.
 Through the use of AJAX calls,parts of the website content is updated dynamically, eliminating the need for page reloads and ensuring a seamless browsing experience.
 Users can explore various knife options, view detailed product descriptions, and add items to their shopping cart without interruptions.The underlying technology stack  includes the Django Full Stack Web Framework, which provides a solid foundation for developing scalable and robust web applications.
 Additionally, Bootstrap is utilized for front-end styling, resulting in a visually appealing and responsive design that adapts to different screen sizes.
-To experience the  Blade Webstore, you can visit the deployed project using the provided link.
+To experience the  Blade Web-store, you can visit the deployed project using the provided link.
 If you wish to test the purchase functionality, you can use the following mock payment details:

 - Card Number: 4242424242424242